nicolasfara/presentation-2025-coordination-pulverized-green-deployments/presentation-2025-coordination-pulverized-green-deployments.typ

 === Research Gap

-- Previos works just #bold[compared] alternative deployments
+- Previous works just #bold[compared] alternative deployments
 - _MILP_ and _SAT_ may have issues with #bold[expressiveness], #bold[scalability], #bold[implementation], and #bold[operational aspects].

 #only("2")[